Who doesn’t love the dollar store – but are dog toys from the dollar store safe?

 Rubber Dog Toys: Not Good

-Most rubbery toys are made with a group of chemicals called Phthalates (pronounced Tha-lates) which increase flexibility and longevity.
+Most cheap dog toys are made with rubber from a group of chemicals called Phthalates (pronounced Tha-lates) which increase flexibility and longevity.

 Phthalates are everywhere and so is research and articles warning about their health risks.
 The CDC (Center for Disease Control) recommended they be banned in kid’s products, and a bill was passed in 2014 to restrict their use.